umputun/remark42/site/src/docs/configuration/telegram/index.md

 ### Notifications for users

-**IMPORTANT: It doesn't work as of 30.01.2022, will be working after [this](https://github.com/umputun/remark42/issues/830) issue resolution** (waits for frontend support).

 Enabling Telegram user notifications allows users to sign up for notifications about replies to their messages.
 To do it, set the variable `NOTIFY_USERS=telegram`.

 ### Technical details

 Telegram notifications formatting is [limited](https://core.telegram.org/bots/api#html-style) by Telegram API and, because of that, lose most of the formatting of the original comment.
 Notification implementation of the remark42 backend takes the rendered HTML of the comment and strips it of the unsupported tags before sending it to Telegram.

-The only way to improve the formatting of the messages would be to replace unsupported tags with supported ones, [like](https://github.com/umputun/remark42/issues/1202) `h1`-`h6` with `<b>`.
+To mitigate this, `h1`-`h6` are replaced with supported `<b>` tag.